Our research explores the genomic and molecular basis of pediatric liver tumors to advance knowledge and improve treatment.

 Note of caution: Contaminations of hepatocellular cell lines.
 Rebouissou S, Zucman-Rossi J, Moreau R, Qiu Z, Hui L. J Hepatol.
 2017 Nov;67(5):896-897. doi: 10.1016/j.jhep.2017.08.002.
 Epub 2017 Aug 12.

-FunGeST “Functional genomics of solid tumors”, directed by Jessica Zucman-Rossi, was created in 2005, as Inserm U674, it was renewed in 2009 and 2014 as UMR1162, ranked “incontournable” by Inserm as a mixed structure endorsed by four entities: Inserm, Universities Paris Diderot, Paris Descartes and Paris Nord.
+FunGeST “Functional genomics of solid tumors”, directed by Jessica Zucman-Rossi, was created in 2005, as Inserm U674, it was renewed in 2009, 2014 as UMR1162, ranked “incontournable” by Inserm as a mixed structure endorsed by four entities: Inserm, Universities Paris Diderot, Paris Descartes and Paris Nord.
 It is currently located at the University Hematology Institute site in a building managed by the CEPH (Centre d’Etude du Polymorphisme Humain, Foundation Jean Dausset).
-Since January 2019, the lab take part of Centre de Recherche des Cordeliers Research Center – Inserm UMR S1138 as team 28.
+Since January 2019, the lab take part of Centre de Recherche des Cordeliers Research Center – Inserm UMR S1138, and as been recently renewed in January 2024.

-Jessica Zucman-Rossi, is professor of Medicine in Oncology (PUPHex) at university Paris Descartes and HEGP, full time for research.
-She directed the Inserm U674, U1162 and UMRS1138 – team 28 since 2007, was chairman of the Inserm scientific committee devoted to Oncology, Genetics and Bioinformatics from 2012 to 2016.
-She is editor at Journal of Hepatology (IF=12.4), executive secretary of the International Liver Cancer Association (ILCA).
-She published 157 original papers and has an international recognition in the field of genomics of human cancers and more specifically in liver tumors.
-Since January 2019 Pr Zucman-Rossi-Rossi is the director of the Cordeliers Research Center.
+Jessica Zucman-Rossi, is professor of Medicine in Oncology (PUPHex) at the University Paris Descartes and HEGP, dedicated full-time for research.
+She has directed the Inserm U674, U1162, and UMRS1138 FunGeST team since 2007, and served as chairman of the Inserm scientific committee devoted to Oncology, Genetics and Bioinformatics from 2012 to 2016.
+She is editor at the Journal of Hepatology (2023 IF=26.8), and the executive secretary of the International Liver Cancer Association (ILCA).
+She is internationally recognized in the field of genomics of human cancers, and particularly in liver tumors.
+Since January 2019, Pr.
+Zucman-Rossi has been the director of the Cordeliers Research Center, and was renewed for another 5-years in 2024.

 Our mission is to develop basic genomic approaches based on human tumors analyses to identify new mechanisms of tumorigenesis and to transfer this knowledge into biomarkers and therapeutic targets that could be introduced in clinical care.
 In particular, we aim to identify new genomic alterations and mechanisms of carcinogenesis.
 We also aim to identify new risk factors and genetic predispositions promoting the development of tumors.
-Our general strategy is based on the omic’s analyses of large cohorts of patients with liver tumors (benign and malignant), mesothelioma and clear cell renal carcinoma.
-The group was pioneer in the elucidation of the molecular classification of benign and malignant liver tumors.
-Then we perform (1) functional validation using cell and animal models and (2) we translate our findings into the clinics to improve surveillance, diagnosis, prognosis, treatment and follow-up of the patients.
+Our major fields of research are related to liver tumors, mesothelioma and HPV-related cancers, mainly in adults but also in children for liver tumors.

 We aim to develop scientific projects with specific objectives to integrate innovative tumor genomic characterizations with metabolism and immune response to identify new biomarkers and therapeutic targets useful for the patients.
 To this aim, we focus on 3 major types of cancer: liver, mesothelioma and renal carcinoma, in close collaboration with clinicians and pathologists.
 Thanks to our future moving at the Centre de Recherche des Cordeliers our team will benefit from close collaborations with other teams involved in Onco-Immunology, Metabolism and developing innovative genomic approaches.